 You may never need them, but when you do, they are a lifesaver!

 Always check for your passport and phone

 This one is one of my very best travel tips.
 What are your two most important travel accessories?
-Whether you are traveling with your grandma’s cookbook, Rose’s Heart of the Ocean, or your favorite pair of jeans the number one thing you do not want to lose is your passport.
+The number one thing you do not want to lose is your passport.
 It’s small, it’s expensive, it’s a legal document, it’s your means to travel, and it means you can get home.

-Always check that you have it.
 My second most important travel accessory is my phone.
-It gets me from point A to point B, allows me to check my emails, and holds some pretty precious photos.
-Knock on wood that I never lose these two small items during my travels.
-That’s why after every bus, plane, and train ride I habitually check to make sure they are still on me.
+It gets me from point A to point B, allows me to check my emails, and holds some pretty precious photos That’s why after every bus, taxi, plane, and train ride, I habitually check to ensure they are still on me.

 If there is a washing machine – use it